Kaiamaterasu/my_nvim/ENHANCEMENTS.md

 7. Use `<leader>gn` for quick note-taking anywhere
 8. Press `<F1>` when you forget keybindings!

-## 🎨 **Color & Theme Notes**
-All plugins respect your existing theme and integrate seamlessly with your current color scheme.

 --- Neovim setup is now truly at the "beyond perfection" level! 🚀*